thoughtbot/guides/style/README.md

 Organization
 ------------

-* Order methods so that invoking methods are earlier in the file than the methods they invoke.
+* Order methods so that caller methods are earlier in the file than the methods they call.
-* Order methods so that methods are as close as possible to other methods they invoke.
+* Order methods so that methods are as close as possible to other methods they call.

 CSS
 ---